rtens/xkdl/README.md

 ## Storage ##

-Tasks are stored as folders with the naming schema `_[duration_]Name of task` for incomplete and `X_Name of task` for completed tasks.
-Properties are saved in a file names `__.txt`, composed objects are stored in corresponding files (e.g. `windows.txt` and `logs.txt`).
+Tasks are stored as folders with the naming schema `__Name of task` for incomplete and `x_Name of task` for completed tasks.
+Properties are saved in a file named `__.txt`, composed objects are stored in corresponding files (e.g. `windows.txt` and `logs.txt`).